 Probably the most notable thing about acerola is that it is rich in vitamin C.

-This is why some vitamin C supplements are revolved around acerola extracts.
+This is why some vitamin C supplements revolve around acerola extracts.

-Vitamin C does a lot of things in your body like the improved immune system, prevention of different illnesses, and more.
+Vitamin C does a lot of things in your body, like improving your immune system, preventing different illnesses, and more.

 One of the diseases it can prevent is scurvy, which is caused by a deficiency in vitamin C.

-Acerola contains nutrients that are essential in keeping your daily energy and preventing fatigue.
+Acerola contains nutrients that are essential for maintaining your daily energy and preventing fatigue.

 Manganese, potassium, and zinc do this job for you.

-Vitamin C helps in preventing stress which can make you lose energy during the day.
+Vitamin C helps prevent stress, which can make you lose energy during the day.

 Acerola also has a high content of vitamin C.

-Vitamin C is good for your immune system because it stimulates the production of white blood cells, which is your primary defense against harmful foreign agents and pathogens.
+Vitamin C is good for your immune system because it stimulates the production of white blood cells, which are your primary defense against harmful foreign agents and pathogens.

-This vitamin also helps in making your body heal faster by repairing blood vessels, cells, organs, and tissues.
+This vitamin also helps your body heal faster by repairing blood vessels, cells, organs, and tissues.

 13. Acerola May Help With Diabetes Management